Sony Xperia 1 II review: For phone filmmakers, these cameras will be hard to beat

 But there are things that set this phone apart.
 For instance, the telephoto lens has the full-frame equivalency of a 70mm lens -- meaning it's actually a telephoto lens!
 (Normally, when companies say their phones have telephoto lenses, they are really somewhere between 52 and 56mm.)
-There is also a physical shutter button on the phone which is quite handy in-use.
+There's a physical shutter button on the phone, which is quite handy.
 There are also three preloaded apps that take full advantage of the camera.
 One is the basic Xperia Android camera app.
 The other two are Photo Pro and Cinema Pro, which give you detailed controls over every aspect of your phone's photo and video capture.

 To my delight these apps allow the Xperia 1 II to operate more like a camera than a phone.
 This made me wonder how good these cameras actually were, especially at video capture.
 To find out, I made a short film with the phone and I was very impressed.